 Disposal of output/market related constraints

 Efficient marketing and proper disposal of dairy outputs are crucial for ensuring sustainable income for dairy farmers.
 However, several challenges hinder the effective sale and utilization of milk and related products.
 The predominant constraint was lack of availability of cold chain facilities for milk (GS 62.00).
 The absence of cold storage and transportation infrastructure severely limits the ability of farmers to preserve milk quality after production.
 In hot climates, milk spoils quickly without refrigeration, leading to losses and reduced profitability.
 This issue is especially critical in remote and rural areas where power supply and refrigeration units are either lacking or unaffordable.
 Farmers often face difficulty in selling aged, infertile, or low-yielding cattle.
 The market value for such animals is low due to limited demand, restrictive regulations on cattle sales in some areas, and lack of organized livestock markets, resulting in economic strain on farmers who must continue to bear maintenance costs.
 High production cost of milk and low market price ranked third with Garret score 57.75.
-There is a significant mismatch between the cost of producing milk—due to rising feed, labour, and healthcare expenses—and the prices offered by buyers.
+There is a significant mismatch between the cost of producing milk due to rising feed, labour, and healthcare expenses and the prices offered by buyers.
 This discourages farmers from expanding production, as profit margins remain minimal or negative.
 Most small-scale dairy farmers rely on intermediaries to sell milk and livestock, as they lack direct access to consumers or organized markets.
 This dependency often leads to exploitation through low price offerings, delayed payments, and a lack of price transparency, weakening farmers' control over their produce.
 While value-added products such as cheese, ghee, paneer, and flavored milk offer better returns, local demand for these items is often limited.
 This is due to low consumer awareness, price sensitivity, and limited purchasing power in rural and semi-urban areas, reducing the incentive for farmers to invest in processing units.
 Poor hygiene during milking, storage, and handling leads to quality deterioration, affecting both shelf life and market value.
 Many farmers lack training in clean milk production practices, which restricts their access to premium markets and formal milk procurement channels that demand strict quality standards.

 Table: 1 Overall constraints faced by cattle farmers in all districts